bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+Closure is inside the function, and outside when it calls upon the variable dansRoll & zoesRoll.
+You can tell this because those variables are outside the function and are being called at the end of the code to return the function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+it returns a random number between 1-6 and logs dans name in a string.
+What changes is that it can log the previous roll and return both the first and second dice rolls.

 c.
 What is the lexical scope of `newRoll`?

+It is inside the function.

 ### Task 3 - Stretch Goals